-A frame game format where partners stand and shoot at one end, attempting to score as many discs as possible for the frame, opponents then shooting from the opposite end to complete the frame.
+A frame game format where partners stand and shoot at the same end, attempting to score as many discs as possible for the frame, opponents then shooting from the opposite end to complete the frame.
 Also HOSS COLLAR.
 Originated as a table shuffleboard game in the late 1940s, named after the curved wooden end railings of the table that are a similar shape to a horse's collar.

 If You Can't See 'Em, Join 'Em